arinco-crew-community/four-tips-securing-serverless/initial.md

 Some of the benefits of using an Azure Private Endpoints are:

 - Private Endpoint enable you to privately access Azure PaaS services from your Azure Virtual Networks.
 - Privately access your Azure PaaS services from your on-premise network.
-When used in conjunction with with ExpressRoute or a VPN connection, Private Endpoints can enable you to privately access your Azure PaaS services from your on-premises network.
+When used in conjunction with ExpressRoute or a VPN connection, Private Endpoints can enable you to privately access your Azure PaaS services from your on-premises network.
 - With Private Endpoints you can disable internet access to your resources.
 This helps to protect against data leakage risks.

 ## Conclusion

-  In this blog post we've outlined some of the easiest and best ways to improve the security of your serverless applications and PaaS services in Azure.
-We've also highlighted some of the benefits of using them.
-Join us in the four part series where we take these tips and apply them to an Azure Function App.
+This blog post has outlined some of the easiest and best ways to improve the security of serverless applications and PaaS services in Azure.
+It's highlighted some of the benefits of using them.
+Check out the first in the four part series where we take these tips and apply them to an Azure Function App.